Discovering how to find freelance writing clients is the first step to freelancer freedom.

-As a new freelance writer, you should build a writing portfolio to show prospective clients.
-Once you have samples, you need to show them off and build credibility.
+Produce writing samples that you can show off to build credibility.
 Do this by building up your social media accounts and posting any content you produce.

-Start a simple blog that shows you’re credible and serious about what you do.
-Set up profiles on freelancer platforms and reach out to prospective clients on LinkedIn.
-The more places your writing services are visible, the more eyes you get on your services.
+Start a simple blog that shows you’re serious about what you do.
+Set up profiles on freelancer platforms such as Upwork and Guru and reach out to prospective clients on LinkedIn.

 How else can I make money online apart from freelance writing?